DraconDev/azumi/README.md

 ### 🎯 **Outside Core Scope:**

--   **Heavy client-side interactivity** — Drag-and-drop, canvas, complex animations → use JS interop
+-   **Offline-first apps** — Azumi assumes server is truth; offline requires separate sync layer
--   **Real-time multiplayer** — WebSocket-first apps → pair with dedicated real-time layer
+-   **Continuous real-time sync** — Collaborative editing, multiplayer games → pair with dedicated real-time layer
 -   **Mobile native** — Web-first → wrap in Tauri/Capacitor for native distribution

 Azumi is opinionated: logic runs on the server, UI updates are predicted, the server is truth.
 These aren't gaps — they're the design.